ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 This means that the model will predict a key to push 10 times per second (every time the sequence is updated).
 You can increase this value with the --num_parallel_sequences parameter. num_parallel_sequences=2 means that 20 sequences per second will be recorded (2 sequences will be recorded in parallel updating them every 0,05sec), num_parallel_sequences=3 30...
-Recoding more sequences per second can help TEDD1104 to drive better, but a faster CPU and memory will be required to ensure a 0,1sec delay between each image in all the sequences.
+Recoding more sequences per second will reduce the latency (delay from the sequence that TEDD1104 uses to calculate a prediction and the current state of the game) and can help TEDD1104 to drive better, but a faster CPU and memory will be required to ensure a 0,1sec delay between each image in all the sequences.
 A warning will be printed if the CPU is not able to update the sequences fast enough.